matsumurae/fitgirl-scraper/README.md

 -   I've kept `pilogger` because it looks so cool to see all that colors on console… Pretty easy to check each info.
 -   Removed `jquery` and `jsdom` as they didn't serve now… Changed with **puppeteer**.
 -   Added `dotenv` to keep static info easily available.
+-   Added `lastChecked` on JSON to know when was the last time `fixDate` was run.